-Senior forward Mike Sislo had the game-winning goal and an assist for the Wildcats
+Senior forward Mike Sislo scores game-winning goal and adds assist for Wildcats

 DURHAM, N.H. - Mike Sislo (Superior, Wis.) broke a 3-3 tie with three minutes left in regulation to lift the 10th-ranked University of New Hampshire men's hockey team to Saturday night's 4-3 victory against the University of Vermont at the Whittemore Center.